 Furniss’ take on Wise’s material is the sort of smart distillation and tweaking that makes a score written for a far superior sound chip work on a more limited platform.
 There was little hope of translating the guitar focus of the SNES score to the Master System.
 Furniss navigates this issue by putting less emphasis on the melody instruments.
 Instead, he writes fantastically tight, rock-solid rhythms rendered through the Master System’s best-sounding rock drum imitations.
 Their sound is all the more impressive considering the platform’s infamously bright, light timbres.

 All this is not to say that the melodies Furniss either adapts or writes himself are lacking.
 Not surprisingly, given his background in the European computer music scene, most melodies come in the shape of cleverly layered arpeggios.
 Both on “Title” and “Ragnarok Canyon”, these bubbly arpeggios trade places regularly with bass melodies, helping the music’s variety and sense of forward direction.
-Ultimately though, while Furniss’ melodies get the job done, their purpose really is to support the rhythms and their never-ceasing propulsive drive.
+Even so, while Furniss’ melodies get the job done, their purpose really is to support the rhythms and their never-ceasing propulsive drive.

 Descent Soundtrack